Vehicle registration plates of Palestine: Private vehicles since July 2018

-Motorcycle license plates have the same format and are treated as private vehicles, but are issued in two dimensions appropriate for back of a motorcycle.
+Motorcycle license plates have the same format and are treated as private vehicles, but are issued in two dimensions appropriate for the rear of a motorcycle.

 Private vehicles between 1994 and July 2018

-With the implementation of the Oslo II Accord and the transfer of some of the civil responsibilities in the occupied West Bank and Gaza Strip from Israeli Civil Administration to the Palestinian National Authority in 1994, a new license plate format was introduced to replace the license plate format formerly issued by the Israeli Civil Administration.
+With the implementation of the Oslo II Accord and the transfer of some of the civil responsibilities in the occupied West Bank and Gaza Strip from Israeli Civil Administration to the Palestinian National Authority in 1994, a new license plate format was introduced to replace the existing format that had been issued by the Israeli Civil Administration.

 Private vehicles had white plates with green numbers, the numbers have seven digits, the first shows the district (governorate) of the registration: